Linux backup - Using find, xargs, and tar to create a huge archive

 find . -type f -name "*.java" | xargs tar cvf myfile.tar

-What I think was happening was that as xargs was managing the input to the tar command, tar kept re-writing the archive.
+What was happening was that as xargs was managing the input to the tar command, tar kept re-writing the archive.
 That is, each time xargs passed a new block of input files to tar, tar perceived it as a new command, and went on to re-create the file named myfile.tar.
 So, instead of the huge myfile.tar that I expected, I ended up with only a few files in the archive.

 find . -type f -name "*.java" | xargs tar rvf myfile.tar